Research

 PhD Students and Postdocs

-I have been the main supervisor of two PhD Students at Queen Mary University of London: Gianmichele Di Matteo who finished his PhD in 2021 and then left for a postdoc at KIT (Karlsruhe, Germany), and Louis Yudowitz who has recently submitted his thesis and will defend it in May 2023 before starting a postdoc position at KTH (Stockholm, Sweden).
-Since 2022, I am also the supervisor of Alessandro Bertellotti at SISSA Trieste.
+I have been the main supervisor of two PhD Students at Queen Mary University of London: Gianmichele Di Matteo who finished his PhD in 2021 and then left for a postdoc at KIT (Karlsruhe, Germany), and Louis Yudowitz who finishes his PhD in 2023 and left to a postdoc position at KTH (Stockholm, Sweden).
+Since 2022, I am also the supervisor of Alessandro Bertellotti at SISSA Trieste who is supposed to finish his PhD in 2025.
+At the University of Torino (UniTo), where I have recently become a member of the Differential and Complex Geometry Group led, I currently do not have PhD Students.
+If you are interesed in working with me here, please contact me!
+[Note: the last call for PhD students has closed in July and there are currently no funded positions.]